SAFE EVENT PLANNING

 Q: Are you planning on serving alcohol at your event?

 YES – Campus Security requires a minimum of 25 days notice prior to the event.
-It is recommended you review Policy 13 – Serving and Consumption of Alcohol at University Facilities and Events.
+It is recommended you review Policy SC9 – Serving and Consumption of Alcohol at University Facilities and Events.

-YES – Contact Classic Fare to complete your catering order, obtain a BCEID (provided by Classic Fare) and continue to STEP 5.
+- IF Scholars Catering is providing alcohol services, contact Scholars Catering to complete your catering order and obtain a BCEID (provided by Scholars Catering) and continue to STEP 5.

-NO – If using a caterer from off-campus, obtain a Special Event Permit via the BC Liquor Control and Licensing Branch before continuing to STEP 5.
+- IF you are using an off-campus caterer, obtain a Special Event Permit via the BC Liquor Control and Licensing Branch before continuing to STEP 5.

 NO – Continue to STEP 5.

 STEP 5: Determine if your event requires UBCO Facilities assistance

 Q: Are you planning an event that requires UBCO equipment (stage, podium, garbage bins, etc), additional power, lighting or water?

 Ensure you are prepared!
 UBCO Facilities provides and extensive list of equipment and services.
 To provide you with these services, they require 21 days notice prior to the event.
 Review the Facilities Management Work Requests and Forms page and if applicable, fill out and submit a Facilities work request or a Facilities Management Student Event Application Form, if this is a Student Union event, before continuing on to STEP 6.